texttheater/produce/manual.md

   features, things get quite arcane very quickly.
 * Wildcards are quite limited.
-If you want to match on the name of a specific target to generate its dependencies dynamically, you can only use one wildcard – if your names are a bit more complex than that, you have to resort to black magic like Make’s built-in string manipulation functions that don’t compare favorably to languages like Python or even Perl, or rely on external tools.
+If you want to match on the name of a specific target to generate its dependencies dynamically, you can only use one wildcard.
+If your names are a bit more complex than that, you have to resort to black magic like Make’s built-in string manipulation functions that don’t compare favorably to languages like Python or even Perl, or rely on external tools.
 In either case, your Makefiles become extremely hard to read, bugs